-The most obvious difference between these two hosts is that Kinsta is more expensive than SiteGround.
+The most obvious difference between these two hosts is Kinsta is more expensive than SiteGround.

 Both hosts have other plans.
 In exchange for their higher prices, those plans let you host more websites, receive more visitors, use more server space and unlock additional features.

-I cover the pricing details of Kinsta and SiteGround in more detail later on in this comparison, but, to summarize, the SiteGround plans are lower priced and you get more for your money in terms of storage, number of websites you can host, and visitors you can receive.
+I look at the pricing details of Kinsta and SiteGround in more detail later on, but, to summarize, the SiteGround plans are lower priced and you get more for your money in terms of storage, number of websites you can host and visitors you can receive.

-However, there’s much more to consider when deciding between Kinsta and SiteGround, such as loading times, user experience, and support quality, to name just a few.
-Those are the areas covered in this comparison.
+However, there’s much more to consider when deciding between Kinsta and SiteGround, such as loading times, user experience and support quality, to name just a few things, and I’ll be covering these areas as well.

-If you’re short on time and just want to know which one is best, jump to the end of this comparison to get my final thoughts.
+If you’re short on time and just want to know which one’s best, jump to the end of this comparison to get my final thoughts.

 For everyone else, here are the main features of SiteGround and Kinsta compared…

 The main reason to pay a bit extra for premium WordPress hosting is the higher levels of performance available, so let’s look at that first.